oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This specification states no requirements to not mix different formats like a CBOR based Referenced Token using a JWT for the Status List, but the expectation is that within an ecosystem, a choice for specific formats is made.
 Within such an ecosystem, only support for those selected variants is required and implementations should know what to expect via a profile.

-The return type of a status list should be signaled by media type as described in [](#status-list-response).
-If no media type was provided and the expected type is not clearly defined the ecosystem, implementations should be robust to parsing errors.
-In that case, a client MAY attempt to guess the media type via inspection of the response or name extension(s) of the URI.

 # IANA Considerations